 Leroy is a Michelin-starred bistro and wine bar in the heart of Shoreditch, offering up creative dishes from head chef Simon Shand and a phenomenal wine list from sommelier Bradley Tomlinson.
-Here, you can get lunch for under £30, stop in for a glass of wine after work, or feast and drink through the evening.
+Here, you can get a surprisingly affordable lunch, stop in for a glass of wine after work, or feast and drink through the evening.

 Classic wine bar-style snacks are a great place to start, with options like Nocellara olives, devilled eggs and charcuterie boards.
 From there, however, the menu transitions straight into the main offering.
 Dishes at Leroy are punchy, unique and richly flavoured.
 You will still see foie gras here, perhaps in a terrine with rhubarb, accompanied by a radish salad, or vitello tonnato with capers and crispy shallots.
 Vegetables are treated well here, so you might find purple broccoli, laden with hazelnuts and bottarga, or chicory with walnut and sheep's cheese.
 Larger, meatier plates might feature pollock with monk's beard and cockles or spring lamb with glazed rib and asparagus.